Zanana-med/Born2BeRoot/README.md

 **APT** stand for Advanced Package Tool, released on 2014, a powerful package manager used by Debian-based Linux Distributions ( Ubuntu, Linux Mint, etc.).
 It simplifies the process to manage packages by automating tasks as resolving the dependencies and downloading packages from repositories.

-Unlike `dpkg` you don't need to install the `.deb` file, just use the apt command plus the name of the software you wanna install.
-THAT'S IT !
+Unlike `dpkg` you don't need to install the `.deb` file, just use the apt command plus the name of the service you wanna install. **THAT'S IT !**

-example : `apt install firefox`
+Example : `apt install firefox`

 The APT automatically install and update all the dependencies needed to install a package.